Games & Quizzes

 put forward person or thing with approval as being suitable for particular purpose or role.

 likely or prone to be affected by. conditionally upon.
-People who take part in experiments or tests.
+Citizen of an area or country.
 To cause to suffer or experience something.

 /ˈwelkəm/